On this page:

 - Vicmap Vegetation - Tree Urban is available under a Creative Commons license.

-- Vicmap Vegetation - Tree Extent is a raster dataset that can be obtained by emailing email@example.com and is available under a Creative Commons license.
+- Vicmap Vegetation - Tree Extent is a raster dataset can be obtained via Vicmap Vegetation in Data Vic or from Datashare and is available under a Creative Commons license.

 - Vicmap Vegetation - Tree Density is available under a Creative Commons license.

-- Vicmap Vegetation - Plantations is available under a DELWP Data Access License Agreement.
+- Vicmap Vegetation - Plantations is available under a DTP Data Access License Agreement.
 Permission is required in order to obtain access to this dataset.